 And Also: Tyler, The Creator & Diddy

-U2 also has had a few other chance encounters with hip-hop culture that, while not directly impactful, were far too entertaining and hilarious to ignore.
+U2 has had several other chance encounters with hip-hop culture that, while not directly impactful, were far too entertaining and hilarious to ignore.

 First, there was that time U2 made the incredibly asinine decision to partner with iTunes and have their album Songs of Innocence automatically uploaded to every iPhone user that had automatic downloads enabled on their devices (which was pretty much all of them.)
 One iPhone owner who was particularly (fake) upset about this release strategy was Tyler, The Creator, who went on a 20-minute, all-caps Twitter tirade attacking Bono and U2 for their invasive marketing ploy.
 The tweets still exist, and they’re still amazing.